-attempt to substitute biomass as a source for their massive energy and material demands, at current levels of fossil-fuelled consumption, their demands will inevitably end in competition with both food production and traditional uses-including by peasant farmers and Indigenous Peoples.
+attempt to substitute biomass as a source for their massive energy and material demands, at current levels of fossil-fuelled consumption, their demands will inevitably end in competition with both food production and traditional ignorance about forest ecology are the tools of the trade for forest and biomass industries eager to unravel forest protections.
+For example, the Trump administration recently introduced a "Resilient Forests Act".
+Behind the nice sounding uses-including by peasant farmers and Indigenous Peoples.